Gordon Brown (author): Literary career

-Brown has also been published in the 'Blood on the Bayou' Anthology to celebrate Bouchercon 2016.
+Brown has also been published in the Blood on the Bayou anthology to celebrate Bouchercon 2016.

-In late 2019 Brown was signed to Polygon, an imprint of Birlinn Ltd for a new crime thriller called ‘Thirty-One Bones’ set in the fictional town of El Descaro in Spain – to be published on 11 June 2020.
+In late 2019, Brown was signed to Polygon Books, an imprint of Birlinn Limited for a new crime thriller called Thirty-One Bones, set in the fictional town of El Descaro in Spain – to be published on 11 June 2020.

-In addition, Brown had an on-line episodic, 15,000 word story, written in conjunction with author Douglas Skelton, published by Polygon in May 2020.
+In addition, Brown had an on-line episodic, 15,000-word story, written in conjunction with writer Douglas Skelton, published by Polygon in May 2020.